 Visit The Escape Game and choose from gold hunting, prison breaks, heist mysteries, even rocketing to Mars, all within 60 minutes of non-stop excitement.

-Think you have what it takes to bust out?
+Do you have what it takes to escape?
 Sign up for one of the most fun things to do in Chicago and find out!

 Immerse yourself in Chicago’s criminal pastimes by embarking on a dedicated gangster tour through the city’s scorned streets.